 The library is open and available to students before and after school and during lunches.
 Students are required to have passes to use the library during class times.
 Passes can be obtained from any teacher.

 A computer lab in the high school library (30 computers) with an additional computer lab on campus (this lab has 15 computers) serves both teachers and students.
 There are 6 additional desktops in the library for student use.
-We also have a netbook cart with 28 netbooks.
+We also have 28 netbooks, and 30 Chomebooks.